hocwebchuan/Rabbie-layout-basic-theme/README.md

 # Rabbie Layout Basic Theme
-This Theme convenient for your practicing any programming web.
+This Theme convenient for your practicing any websites.

 ## Table of Contents
 - [Available Scripts](#available-scripts)